yiliu30/FP-Quant-fork/README.md

 # FP Format Quantization Harness

 This is a harness for efficient and accurate weight-and-activation quantization for low-bit FP/INT formats, with and without microscaling, including FP4, NVFP4, and MXFP.
 These formats are compatible with the NVIDIA Blackwell GPU architecture.

+The goal of the repository is to allow you to produce quantized models in these formats.
+Currently, the repository supports the standard microscaled MXFP4 format, together with standard methods such as RTN and GPTQ quantization for the weights.
+The main new approach supported--which we found to be particularly effective--is a variant of GPTQ (called GPTQ+Had) where a block-wise Hadamard transform is applied onto the weights and activations before quantization.
+Key to efficiency is that the Hadamard block size matches the microscaling format group size (16 or 32); in turn, this small Hadamard transform is automatically "fused" into our MatMul kernels.

-The inference code to run models in the `MXFP` format can be found in the [QuTLASS](https://github.com/IST-DASLab/qutlass) repository.
+The inference code to run models in the `MXFP` format (with speedups) can be found in the [QuTLASS](https://github.com/IST-DASLab/qutlass) repository.

 ### Repository structure
 ---